 Electronic stud finders

 Electronic Stud finders are currently the most popular option as they’re very beginner-friendly and quite accurate.
-Powered by batteries, these stud finders usually do more than just find the stud and locate its center.
+Powered mostly by two AA batteries, these stud finders usually do more than just find the stud and locate its center.
 Most have additional detection for AC wiring and piping as well as wood and metal detection.
+Some electronic stud finders also comes with a LCD screen for a better understanding.

 These work through detecting density changes in the wall and they run a bit pricier than their magnetic counterparts.
 However, you’ll definitely be able to find something in the $20 to $30 range that will serve you for years to come.
 If you find that ease of use and additional detection are good selling points, this is the stud finder for you.